Hertie-Coding-Club/SQL-workshop/README.md

 WHERE SIDE = 'buy' GROUP BY STRATEGY
 ```

-### Session 2
+### Session 2: Subquery, With, and Join

 If you want to do more complicate query, `Subquery` and `With` statements are inevitable.
 For example, for solving the next question, we can use subquery way (1) and with statements way (2)

-Question: Select rows which have price is higher than average price
+Question: Select rows which have price higher than average price

 #### 1. Subquery